phpconsole/phpconsole/README.md

 return array(

+    'defaultProject' => 'peter', // optional

     'projects' => array( // required

+        'peter' => array(
-        'peter'     => 'oadUTDzssID9LALP3WXF25XqHd6rqv7Q9fF',
+            'apiKey'             => 'oadUTDzssID9LALP3WXF25XqHd6rqv7Q9fF', // required
-        'mat'       => 'YC0dmAwmkPDSeZGtBargcWfw52shlIVy867',
-        'andrew'    => 'sErFSU21641s2YNhbBrJ3erhBUSnyLALP3W'
+            'encryptionPassword' => 'passw0rd' // optional
         ),

-    'encryptionPasswords' => array( // optional
+        'george' => array(
+            'apiKey'             => 'YC0dmAwmkPDSeZGtBargcWfw52shlIVy867',

-        'peter' => 'passw0rd'
+            'encryptionPassword' => 'passw0rdH4xor'
         ),

-    'defaultProject' => 'peter', // optional
+        'tim' => array(
+            'apiKey'             => 'sErFSU21641s2YNhbBrJ3erhBUSnyLALP3W'
+        )

+    ),

-    'contextSize' => 20 // optional
+    'contextSize' => 10 // optional

 );
 ```

+Variable `defaultProject` is used when no project has been specified either within function call or passed using one of the alternative ways (see below).
+You might want to set it to `none` when default behaviour should be to ignore it (e.g. working on live server).

 Array `projects` represents projects created on [phpconsole.com](http://phpconsole.com/).
 Each project has unique API key (64 chars).
 You should give it a short, memorable name that you will use while working with phpconsole.
 A good practice is to use your own name/nickname when working with other developers.

-Array `encryptionPasswords` holds passwords used to encrypt your data with AES-256 before sending it off to phpconsole's servers.
+Variable `encryptionPassword` holds passwords used to encrypt your data with AES-256 before sending it off to phpconsole's servers.
 You will be asked to provide the password when displaying data on phpconsole.com.
 See "Security/privacy concerns" below.

-Variable `defaultProject` is used when no project has been specified either within function call or passed using one of the alternative ways (see below).
-You might want to set it to `none` when default behaviour should be to ignore it (e.g. working on live server).

 You can set how much context is being sent to phpconsole by changing value of `contextSize`.
 You can also completely disable this feature by setting `isContextEnabled` to `false`.
-See "Security/privacy concerns" section below if you're not too happy to send this data to external server.
+See "Security/privacy concerns" section below.

 ### Alternative ways to load config